Deep Face Restoration: A Survey: Literature Survey

-As a domain-specific image restoration task, face restoration aims to remove various unknown degradation in the low-quality face image and construct a high-quality one.
+As a domain-specific image restoration task, face restoration aims to remove various unknown degradations in the low-quality face image and construct a high-quality one.
 However, there are several challenges in the task of face restoration.

 \textbf{Ill-posed problem}.
-Although most existing methods are specifically developed for dealing with one single face restoration task, it is still an ill-posed problem, as the degradation types and degradation parameters of low-quality face images are unknown in advance.
+Although most existing methods are specifically developed for dealing with a single face restoration task, it is still an ill-posed problem, as the degradation types and degradation parameters of low-quality face images are unknown in advance.
 On the other hand, in practical scenarios, the degradation of face images is complex and diverse.
-Thus how to design effective and robust face restoration models to restore clear face images is a challenging problem.
+Thus, designing effective and robust face restoration models to restore clear face images is a challenging problem.

 \textbf{Difficulties in exploring face priors}.
 As a domain-specific image restoration task, some facial priors can be explored for face image restoration.
 Typical facial priors used in the literature include 1D vectors (identity and attributes), 2D images (facial landmarks, facial heatmaps, and facial parsing maps), and 3D prior.
 However, it is difficult to exploit the prior knowledge, because facial priors such as facial components and facial landmarks are usually extracted or estimated from low-quality images, which may be inaccurate and therefore directly affect the restoration performance.
 On the other hand, real-world low-quality images often contain complex and diverse degradation, and it is difficult to find appropriate priors to assist the process of face restoration.
-In addition, face restoration is different from image restoration due to the speciality of face images.
-For example, human eyes are more sensitive to face artifacts, bearing in mind with strong expectation of human face structure.
-Thus it is brings another difficulty in restoring the human face.
+In addition, face restoration is different from image restoration due to the specialty of face images.
+For example, human eyes are more sensitive to face artifacts, bearing in mind a strong expectation of human face structure.
+Thus, it brings another difficulty in restoring the human face.

 \textbf{Lacking large-scale public benchmark datasets}.
 With the development of deep learning techniques, deep learning-based methods have shown impressive performance in face restoration.
 Most deep learning-based face restoration methods strongly rely on large-scale datasets to train networks.
 However, most of the current face restoration methods are trained or tested on non-public datasets.
 Especially in their experiments, these methods usually synthesize low-quality images using their private schemes based on the high-quality images and randomly split them for training and evaluation respectively~\cite{zhou2015learning,cao2017attention,wang2017deepdeblur}.
 Though some works use fixed training/testing sets~\cite{li2020blind,gu2020image,wang2021towards,yang2020hifacegan}, the synthesized low-quality images are still different due to random noise, random combinations of degradation factors, \etc Therefore, it is still difficult to directly compare existing methods based on the reported results.
 Lacking public datasets directly leads to unfair performance comparison.
 In addition, lacking high-quality and large-scale benchmarks limits the potential of models.
 Therefore, it is a challenge to build more proper benchmark datasets for face restoration.